-21st Grey Coat Batallion – Fife and Drum Corps
+21st Grey Coat Batallion Fife and Drum Corps, Basel, Switzerland

 Music and Show

-Our repertoire consists of an extensive list of old folk tunes, new compilations and arrangements, as well as original literature.
-The traditional jigs, reels, and hornpipes originate in the British Isles and were used – together with the drumming – as military music during the Colonial Campain and the Civil War.
-Nowadays, when played in nightlong sessions, they have found their way back to their original purpose as folk tunes.
-Arrangements, medleys and original drum parts come from various sources, be it other corps or independent writers and arrangers.
+Our repertoire consists of an extensive list of traditional folk tunes, new compilations and arrangements, as well as original literature.
+The traditional jigs, reels, and hornpipes originate in the British Isles and were used – together with the drumming – as military music during the Colonial Campaign and the American Civil War.
+Nowadays, when played in nightlong sessions they have found their way back to their original purpose as folk tunes.
+Arrangements, medleys, and original drum parts come from various sources, be it from other corps or independent writers and arrangers.

 Instruments and Uniforms

-The Fifers play a 10-hole Blackwood fife in Bflat, manufactured by Skip Healy, Healy Fife Company (www.skiphealy.com).
-The snare and bass drummers play wooden rope-tensioned drums with calfskin heads by Cooperman (www.cooperman.com).
+The fifers play a 10-hole Blackwood fife in B-flat, manufactured by Skip Healy, of the Healy Fife Company.
+The snare and bass drummers play wooden rope-tensioned drums with calfskin heads by Cooperman.

-Our uniforms, the ‘grey coat’, approximate the style of uniform worn during the Colonial Campaign.
+Our uniforms, the “Grey Coat”, approximate the style of uniform worn during the US Colonial Campaign.